EricFecteau/rust-data-analysis/src/3_transformation/select.md

 # Select

-This chapter will explore how to select columns from your data.
+This chapter will explore how to keep or drop columns from your data.
 You can run the examples with `cargo run --example 3_2_1_select`.

 ## Select

-With Polars, you can select a few columns using `select()`.
+To have access to data, lets connect to the parquet LFS data:

 ```rust
 === Rust 3_2_1_select evcxr